Marie Antoinette (soundtrack)

 Marie Antoinette: Original Motion Picture Soundtrack is the soundtrack album to the 2006 historical drama film Marie Antoinette.
 It was released on October 10, 2006, by Verve Forecast Records and Polydor Records.
 The soundtrack is composed heavily of atmospheric guitar-based rock music and electronic music, a trend established in previous Coppola films such as Lost in Translation and The Virgin Suicides, which were also produced by music director Brian Reitzell.

 While the film itself is set in 18th-century France, the bulk of the soundtrack consists of 1980s new wave and post-punk artists such as Siouxsie and the Banshees, New Order, The Cure, and Bow Wow Wow.
-The soundtrack also contains several period baroque pieces, including works by Antonio Vivaldi, Jean-Philippe Rameau, and Domenico Scarlatti.
+The soundtrack also contains several period baroque pieces, including works by François Couperin, Antonio Vivaldi, Jean-Philippe Rameau, and Domenico Scarlatti.

 The limited-edition vinyl version has album art by Elizabeth Peyton.
 Roger Neill served as a historic music consultant on the film.

 Reception

 The album debuted at number 154 on the US Billboard 200.
 In its second week, it jumped to number 97.

-It was nominated for "Best Soundtrack" at the Broadcast Film Critics Association Awards.
+It was nominated for Best Soundtrack at the 12th Critics' Choice Awards.